 packet: Any of the 1394 primary packets; these may be read, write or lock requests (and their responses) or stream data.
-The term "packet" is used consistently to differentiate 1394 packets from ARP requests/responses or IP datagrams, which are also (generically) packets.
+The term "packet" is used consistently to differentiate 1394 packets from ARP requests/responses or IP datagrams.

 physical ID: On a particular bus, this 6-bit number is dynamically assigned during the self-identification process and uniquely identifies a node on that bus.